Outside water faucets can stop working at any given time. It is the nature of most things made by man.

 1. Main water supply issues

 Sometimes the issue may not be your outdoor water faucet.
 To be sure, first, check your indoor water faucets to see if any water comes through them.

 Secondly, check with your neighbors.
 If your neighbors are experiencing the same problem, you know the issue is not your outdoor water faucets.
 But if your neighbors have water and you don’t, check with your water supplier to find out what the problem could be.

 Thirdly, check with your local water supplier.
 The supplier may cut off the water supply for various reasons like maintenance or shortage.
 Maybe you did not pay your water bill?

 2. Broken pipe(s)

-Leakages within the plumbing system could be the reason why water won’t come out of the faucet.
+Leakages within the plumbing system could be why water won’t come out of the faucet.

 These are tell-tale signs of a broken underground pipe and why water does not reach the faucet.